PeterHolderrieth/Steerable_CNPs/README.md

 ### Equivariant Conditional Neural Processes

-In this repository, you can find an implementation and extensive experiment of Equivariant Conditional Neural Processes, a meta-learning method which exploits the geometry of data.
+In this repository, you can find an implementation of a model which I developped as part of my master's dissertation.
+It it called a meta-learning method which exploits the geometry of data called **Equivariant Conditional Neural Processes**.
-This project was part my master's dissertation supervised by Professor Yee Whye Teh (University of Oxford, Google DeepMind) and co-supervised by Michael Hutchinson (University of Oxford).

 ## Use